kuzzleio/kuzzle-device-manager/doc/1/guides/decoders/index.md

 Each document contains the following property:
   - `uuid`: payload unique identifier (also found in measures)
   - `valid`: payload validity
-  - `sensorModel`: device model registered for this payload
+  - `deviceModel`: device model registered for this payload
   - `payload`: raw payload content